dibdas/Directory-of-Schools/README.md

 # Directory-of-Schools
  HTML &amp; CSS Capstone Project is based on an online directory of schools
-# Newsweek Clone
+# Directory-of-Schools

-> It is a capstobne project i.e to build a website for directory of school.
+> It is a capstone project i.e to build a website for directory of school.

 ## Built With